yodkwtf/sql-fundamentals/Notes.md

 #### REPLACE

 - Used to replace all occurrences of a substring within a string
-- Takes input string, old substring and new substring as arguments
+- Takes input string, old substring, and new substring as arguments

   ```sql
   SELECT REPLACE('www.example.com', 'w.', 'W.'); -- wwW.example.com